 And, finally, the student must be prepared to make mistakes!
 The supportive environment of the fieldwork site is meant to allow the student to take some risks.
 Mistakes allow students to reexamine and refine their learning and move to a higher level of understanding.

-Do not fraternize with fieldwork educator, employees of site, patients/clients or families outside of the clinical site and demonstrate appropriate professional behavior in the clinical site when relating to the mentioned individuals.
+Do not fraternize with clinical instructor, employees of site, patients/clients or families outside of the clinical site and demonstrate appropriate professional behavior in the clinical site when relating to the mentioned individuals.

 ESSENTIAL PROFESSIONAL BEHAVIORS – STUDENT THERAPIST **SEE GRADE POLICY**